greiginsydney/Convert-RibbonSbcConfigToWord.ps1/README.md

 - A "-SkipWrite" switch skips the relatively slow process of writing to Word.
 I added this for debugging and have left it in the released version to help anyone refining or enhancing the script.

-- From v2 the script has been signed, so no longer requires you to drop your ExecutionPolicy to "Unrestricted".
+- Digicert kindly provide me with a code-signing certificate, so you don't need to drop your ExecutionPolicy to "Unrestricted".
 This also means you can be confident the code's not changed since it left here.

 - Uses your existing Word document template for the formatting of the table headings and table of contents.